stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 ### `--scene-update-sleep-delay`

+*New in 0.15.0*

-Delay **in milliseconds** between scene creation/update and scene recall operations.
+Delay **in milliseconds** between scene creation/update and scene recall during scene scheduling (`scene:` property).
 This ensures the bridge has processed the scene changes before recalling them.
-Off lights especially take some time to process scene changes.
+Off lights especially take longer to process scene changes.

 **Default:** `13000` ms

 ### `--fast-scene-update-sleep-delay`

+*New in 0.15.0*

-Delay **in milliseconds** for fast scene update operations.
-Used when a scene was recently recalled and needs a shorter update delay.
+Shorter delay **in milliseconds** used for scene scheduling when the target light was recently turned on.

 **Default:** `2000` ms